Level 1 vs Level 2 Market Data: What's the Difference?

 You care about reducing slippage and improving fill quality

-You’re doing liquidity/market structure work beyond basic charting
+You're doing liquidity or market structure work beyond basic charting

-A trading journal is the simplest way to connect market data choices to performance tracking: log the data you used, the spread/depth you saw, your order type, and the resulting PnL and metrics over a meaningful sample.
-Using a structured tracker and analytics dashboard—such as Rizetrade trading journal analytics for trade tracking and performance metrics—can make it easier to spot patterns in slippage, fill quality, and decision-making, so you can refine when Level 2 is truly adding edge.
+A trading journal is the simplest way to connect market data choices to actual performance.
+Log the data you used, the spread or depth you saw, your order type, and the PnL across a meaningful sample.
+A structured tracker and analytics dashboard makes it easier to spot patterns in slippage, fill quality, and decision-making — so you can tell whether Level 2 is genuinely adding edge or just adding cost.